 Intro

 The Israeli Horse is a combination of a variety of breeds, intermingled with a varying amount of Arabian strains.
-However in a country that experiences as much turmoil as Israel, the breeding of horses is hardly a first priority so limited breeding records are kept.
+However there are not centralized breeding practices in the country, so limited records have been kept.

 Origins

-The horse first came to Israel a very long time ago by animals that were probably the ancestors of the Arabian of today.
-During the centuries Israel has been a place of many wars & considering horses were the war tanks of time past the animals native to the area were influenced by a large variety of bloodlines.
+The horse first came to Israel a very long time ago and was probably the ancestor of the Arabian of today.
+During the centuries Israel has been a place of many wars and considering horses were the war tanks of time past, the animals native to the area were influenced by a large variety of bloodlines.

-More recently during the first World War the Australian cavalry stayed in Palestine with their Whaler mounts, which have also had an evident influence on the Israeli horse.
-As well as the blood of English Thoroughbreds & heavier hunter types kept by British army officers.
+More recently, during WWI the Australian cavalry stayed in Palestine with their Whaler mounts, which have also had an evident influence on the Israeli horse.
+As well as the blood of English Thoroughbreds and heavier hunter types kept by British army officers.

-After Israel’s independence horses from many different breeds of Europe & the US for agricultural purposes.
-Unfortunately these crosses were not properly recorded nor maintained so it’s difficult to say what contributions each breed made to the Israeli horse.
+After Israel’s independence, horses from many different breeds of Europe and the US were imported for agricultural purposes.
+Unfortunately these crosses were not properly recorded, nor maintained, so it’s difficult to say what contributions each breed made to the Israeli breed.
 Since 1968 the main bloodline used to improve the breed is that of the Thoroughbreds.

 Features